cqcallaw/shootergame/README.md

 _-dx11:_ Render the game using the DX11 graphics API (supported on Windows only)

 _-benchmark:_ Launch the Shooter game in benchmarking mode.
-In this mode, the game will launch directly into a Free-for-All match with no bots, then automatically quit after 60 seconds.
+In this mode, the game will launch directly into a Free-for-All match with no bots

+_-timeout:_ Exit benchmark after the specified number of seconds.
+Default: 60